albin-johansson/centurion/README.md

 # Centurion

 Centurion is a small wrapper library for [SDL2](https://www.libsdl.org/index.php), written in C++.
 The main purpose of Centurion is to provide an object-oriented take on SDL2, which is originally a C library.
+However, it's important to note that Centurion is __not__ meant to cover the entire SDL2 library, but instead Centurion is designed to be used alongside with SDL2.

 ## Getting Started